akka/akka/akka-docs/scala/routing.rst

 A Router is an actor that routes incoming messages to outbound actors.
 The router routes the messages sent to it to its underlying actors called 'routees'.

-Akka comes with four defined routers out of the box, but as you will see in this chapter it is really easy to create your own.
-The four routers shipped with Akka are:
+Akka comes with some defined routers out of the box, but as you will see in this chapter it is really easy to create your own.
+The routers shipped with Akka are:

 * ``akka.routing.RoundRobinRouter``
 * ``akka.routing.RandomRouter``
+* ``akka.routing.SmallestMailboxRouter``
 * ``akka.routing.BroadcastRouter``
 * ``akka.routing.ScatterGatherFirstCompletedRouter``